SleeplessChallenger/JavaLearning/README.md

 1. access modifiers:
     * private: only from within the same class
-    * default: from classes in the same package (but not in children)
+    * default: from classes in the same package
     * protected: classes from the same package or subclasses + through inheritance in another package
     * public: from any class can be called
 2. Optional specifiers: